About the Armed Forces Covenant

 Who is involved?

 Herefordshire Council is a member of the Herefordshire Armed Forces Covenant Partnership (HAFCP).
 This is a cross-sector partnership, which is responsible for implementing the Herefordshire Armed Forces Covenant Action Plan.
 It is chaired by Councillor Barry Durkin, the elected Armed Forces Champion.
+As well as facilitating the partnership, in July 2020 Herefordshire Council was awarded ERS Gold, under the MoD's Employer Recognition Scheme, as part of their ongoing commitment as an armed forces friendly employer.

 The HAFCP comprises representatives from military charities, the voluntary sector, serving Armed Forces personnel, veterans, reserves, cadets, Job Centre Plus, the diocese, West Mercia Police and the NHS.